To be honest, people don’t usually ask me this.

 - Medication-based risks are often missed by busy regular doctors.
 Family caregivers can make a big difference by being proactive in this area.

-If you’re concerned that you or your older relative might be on medications that are increasing your fall risk, be sure to talk to a doctor or pharmacist about this.
+If you’re concerned that you or your older relative might be on medications that are increasing your fall risk, see this article: 10 Types of Medications to Review if You’re Concerned About Falling.

 Most fall risk factors are health-based, and are related to chronic medical conditions or medications.
 And then some fall risk factors are environmental, and involve the home or outside environment.